Mark Andrews Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- Andrews' 31.5 receiving yards per game in his six matchups against the Steelers are 35.0 fewer than his over/under for Sunday's game.
+- In his six matchups against the Steelers, Andrews' 31.5 receiving yards average is 36.0 less than his over/under for Sunday's game (67.5).

-- The Steelers are allowing 239.8 passing yards per game this season, the NFL's 13th-ranked pass defense.
+- The 239.8 passing yards the Steelers allow per game makes them the NFL's 13th-ranked pass defense this season.

-- With 24 passing TDs allowed this season, the Steelers defense is ranked 15th in the NFL.
+- The Steelers have given up 24 touchdowns through the air (1.5 per game).
+They are 15th in the NFL in that category.

 Recent Performances

-- In last week's outing against the Rams, Andrews was targeted six times, totaling 89 yards on six receptions.
+- In last week's game against the Rams, Andrews was targeted six times and recorded six catches for 89 yards.

-- Over his last three outings, Andrews has hauled in 350 yards (on 24 grabs) and three touchdowns.
+- Andrews' stat line over his last three outings includes 24 grabs for 350 yards and three touchdowns.
+He averaged 116.7 yards per game, and was targeted 29 times.

 Andrews' Baltimore Teammates